 Having a mat will give you better grip in case you get sweaty.
 It will also reduce any chance of wrist pain.

-Get into a regular push up position with both your arms and legs against the floor, but when doing a one handed push-up you want to spread your legs a little wider than your shoulder.
+Get into a regular push-up position with both your arms and legs against the floor, but when doing a one-handed push-up you want to spread your legs a little wider than your shoulder.

 With both arms on the floor, lift one of your arm and place it on your back and keep your other arm towards the middle of your chest.

-We got one step done, our second step is to know which leg to raise or else it's impossible to perform this task if you are raising the wrong leg.
 If you are lifting your right hand you want to lift your left leg.
 If you are lifting your left hand you want to lift your right leg.

-Making sure your foot is grounded and steady makes a difference in your balance, try not to be on your toes as in a regular push up.
+Making sure your foot is grounded and steady makes a difference in your balance; try not to be on your toes as in a regular push-up.

-Being able to breathe efficiently is a key factor while working out, take a deep breath as you lower yourself to the ground and breath out as you come back up.
+Take a deep breath as you lower yourself to the ground and breath out as you come back up.

-When lowering your body, you want to lower your body slowly while controlling yourself, you don’t want to go fast as you might fall.
+When lowering your body, you want to lower your body slowly while controlling yourself; you don’t want to go fast as you might fall.

 While keeping your balance and leaning toward the arm on the ground, slowly push your body back up.